kacky24/papers/README.md

 # articles

-short summaries of articles I have read. the are listed in 'issues'.
+Short summaries of articles I have read.<br>
+The are listed in 'issues'.